-Time Topics/Areas of Focus/Session Participants URL of Meeting and Password 8:00 - 8:30 Panel Briefing and Preparation • Panel and PEQAB representative only, following the institution's opening of the session/link.
-Institution's Zoom/ Teams link
+Time Topics/Areas of Focus/Session Focus/Session Participants URL of Meeting a Password 8:00 - 8:30 Panel Briefing and Preparation Panel and PEQAB representative Meeting ID: 8:30 - 9:30 Meeting with current and past Students Opportunity to meet with current students and graduates (for program renewals) current students and graduates from related programs (for new programs) 9:30 - 9:45

-8:30 - 9:30 Meeting with Students Meeting with current and past students to discuss student experience in the program, related program and the institution in general.
-Discussion may include a range of topics, both academic and non-academic.
-Current students and program alumni from the same or related program 9:30 - 9:45 I BREAK 9:45 - 11:00 Faculty Roundtable Overview of the proposed program from the faculty's point of view, including faculty's and program's resources (IT, laboratory, library, computing facilities, other equipment), faculty's research capacity and the currency in their field.
-Topics may also cover the Program Content Standard.
-Meeting with Faculty currently teaching or anticipated to teach in the proposed program.
-Please include full-time and part-time members.
-Please note that senior administrators/ program management such as Chair or Program Coordinator, should not participate in this session.
-11:00 - 12:00 Program Currency and Relevance to the Field(s) of Practice Representatives of the Program Advisory Committee (or pre-PAC for new programs) 12:00 - 12:30 L UNCH 12:30 - 1:00 Panel Caucus Panel and PEQAB representative 1:00 - 1:30 Concluding Meeting/ Exit Interview Senior administration Program coordinator and/or chair Dean of the relevant faculty Program Development and Quality Assurance Panel/ PEQAB Debrief
+9:45 - 11:00 Program Delivery and Capacity to Deliver Including an overview of the pro- gram's resources (IT, laboratory, library, computing facilities, other equipment), faculty's re- search capacity and the currency in their field.
+Topics might also cover the Program Content Standard.
+Meeting with Faculty Break 11:15-12:15 Program Currency and Rele- vance to the Field(s) of Practice Representatives of the Program Advi- sory Committee 12:15-1:15 Panel Caucus Panel and PEQAB representative Meeting ID 1:15-2:00 Concluding Meeting/ Exit Inter- view Senior administration Program coordinator and/or chair Dean of the relevant faculty Program Development and Quality Assurance End of site vi isit

-9.2 Sample Course Schedules
+9.2 Course Schedules